-The J. Willard Marriott Library appreciates your request to comment on our ability to support students earning a bachelor's degree with a minor in professional selling and business development.
+The J. Willard Marriott Library appreciates your request to comment on our ability to support students earning a Bachelor of Arts or Bachelor of Science degree in marketing with an emphasis in professional selling and business development.

 The Marriott Library has extensive holdings to support study in marketing, business, and salesmanship, including monographs, databases, and journals.
 The Library has been supporting undergraduate and graduate students in business and in marketing for many years.